Membrane Filtration Principles | Sterlitech Corporation

 Hydrophilic vs. Hydrophobic

-Pore Size Rating is the pore size of the filter determined by the diameter of the particle that it can be expected to retain with a defined, high degree efficiency under defined conditions.
-Pore size ratings are usually stated in Micrometers (µm).
+The Pore Size Rating refers to the size of the organisms or particles expected to be retained by the filter media under defined conditions.
+The pore size of the filter is defined by the diameter of the particles captured by the media matrix is usually stated in Micrometers (µm).
 Ratings can be stated as either nominal or absolute.

-Absolute filter ratings are a value associated with a filter that represents the size of the smallest particle completely retained.
-Complete retention is within the experimental uncertainty of a standard test method consistent with the intended filter usage.
-Among the test conditions that must be specified are test organism (or particle size), challenge pressure, concentration, and detection method used to identify the contaminant.
+Absolute filter ratings are a value associated with media that exhibit precise and consistent pore sizes.
+It describes the cut-off point at which no particle of a certain size should be able to pass through the filter.
+More specifically, it indicates the diameter of the largest particle that will pass through the filter.
+Ratings are within the experimental uncertainty of a standard test method consistent with the intended filter usage and must specify the test organism (or particle size), challenge pressure, concentration, and detection method used to identify the contaminant.

 Below are typical challenge organisms for specific membrane pore sizes: